robolyst/osquant/content/papers/how-to-get-100-years-of-bond-prices/index.md

     - finance
 ---

-A tumultuous market can feel like a once in a life time event.
-However, if you look back far enough in history, you will find many chaotic periods.
-Backtesting a macro portfolio of ETFs can be tricky because there isn’t much price history.
-ETF prices provided by your broker will not cover a wide range of market events.
-So, you do not have a way of testing your strategy on different difficult markets.
+Backtesting a macro portfolio of ETFs can seem impossible because there isn’t much price history.
+You need enough price history to include a large sample of tumultuous markets.
+ETF prices provided by your broker will not go back far enough to cover a wide range of market events.

 Bond ETFs in particular are tricky as many of them are still new.
 These bond ETFs buy and hold bonds.
 If you knew what they held, you could calculate their price by summing together the value of the bonds they hold.
 Some bond ETFs hold one type of bond.
 For example, iShares 20+ Year Treasury Bond ETF (TLT) holds U.S. Treasury bonds maturing in 20 years or more.
-We can use this information to model TLT’s price as a function of bond yields.
+We can use this information to model TLT's price as a function of bond yields.
 We do not need to know exactly what TLT holds.

-Because there is a long history of yield data, it is possible to create a long term history for TLT’s performance.
+Because there is a long history of yield data, it is possible to create a long term history for TLT's performance.
 We’re going to do this with three periods of time:

 * 2002 to the present will be TLT's prices
 * 1962 to 2002 will be estimated using daily yield quotes